 Prime the walls

 Covering the paint with some primer will help.
 Yes, I mean primer as in paint.
 Adhesive sticks better to the flat surface of primer better than it sticks to glossy paint.
 And here’s a tip.
 Get your primer tinted a color that’s close to the color of your planks.
 That way, if you get a gap for any reason, the wall will disguise it since the color underneath the planks is similar to the planks themselves.
+You don’t want white primer showing through your planks.

 Add extra adhesive

 I recommend extra adhesive on floors, but it really helps on walls.
 Brush some VCT adhesive onto the wall after the primer has a chance to dry and let it set up.
 Ideally, you want it to feel tacky, not wet.
-Once the adhesive feels tacky and takes on a translucent look, stick the tiles onto it.
+Once the adhesive feels tacky and takes on a translucent look, stick the vinyl tiles or planks onto it.

 One thing that really helps make vinyl stick to floors is using heat.
 Heat up your vinyl planks with a hair dryer or heat gun just before you peel off the backing, then stick it to the wall.
 The heat activates the adhesive and really helps it grip.
 For the same reason, if you’re installing the vinyl on an exterior wall with poor insulation, you might get better results on a warm day than on a cold day.